strongSquirell/DataScience/1Statistics/README.md

 The complement of any event A is the event that A does not occur, written as Ac.
 Two events A and B are independent if knowing that one occurs does not change the probability that the other occurs.

+Probability tree diagram - list of the possibilities.

 We can assign probabilities either:
   * empirically - from our knowledge of numerous similar past events
+  * or theoretically - from our understanding of the phenomenon and symmetries in the problem

+_Marginal probability_: the probability of an event occurring (p(A)), it may be thought of as an unconditional probability.
+It is not conditioned on another event.
+Example:  the probability that a card drawn is red (p(red) = 0.5).
+Another example:  the probability that a card drawn is a 4  (p(four)=1/13).

+_Joint probability_:  p(A and B).
+The probability of event A and event B occurring.
+It is the probability of the intersection of two or more events.
+The probability of the intersection of A and B may be written p(A ?
+B).
+Example:  the probability that a card is a four and red =p(four and red) = 2/52=1/26.
+(There are two red fours in a deck of 52, the 4 of hearts and the 4 of diamonds).

+_Conditional probability_:  p(A|B) is the probability of event A occurring, given that event B occurs.
+Example:  given that you drew a red card, what’s the probability that it’s a four (p(four|red))=2/26=1/13.
+So out of the 26 red cards (given a red card), there are two fours so 2/26=1/13.
-  * or theoretically - from our understanding of the phenomenon and symmetries in the problem Conditional probabilities reflect how the probability of an event can change if we know that some other event has occurred/is occurring.
+Conditional probabilities reflect how the probability of an event can change if we know that some other event has occurred/is occurring.
 Bayes' theorem is stated mathematically as the following equation:
 P(A|B)=frac {P(B|A)P(A)/P(B)
 where A and B are events and P(B) not equals 0.